zreo0/connect-memjs-with-php-serialize/Readme.md

 ## Options

     - `servers` Memcached servers locations, as an array of strings.
+    - `isUsePHPSession` Optional, set to true if you want to sync with php session
     - `username` An optional username to authenticate with
     - `password` An optional password to authenticate with
     - `prefix` An optional prefix for each memcache key, in case you are sharing